Efficient Deep Learning with Decorrelated Backpropagation: Abstract

 \section{Abstract}

-{The backpropagation algorithm remains the dominant and most successful method for training deep neural networks (DNNs).
+The backpropagation algorithm remains the dominant and most successful method for training deep neural networks (DNNs).
 At the same time, training DNNs at scale comes at a significant computational cost and therefore a high carbon footprint.
 Converging evidence suggests that input decorrelation may speed up deep learning.
 However, to date, this has not yet translated into substantial improvements in training efficiency in large-scale DNNs.
 This is mainly caused by the challenge of enforcing fast and stable network-wide decorrelation.
-Here, we show for the first time that much more efficient training of very deep neural networks using decorrelated backpropagation is feasible.
+Here, we show for the first time that much more efficient training of deep convolutional neural networks is feasible by embracing decorrelated backpropagation as a mechanism for learning.
 To achieve this goal we made use of a novel algorithm which induces network-wide input decorrelation using minimal computational overhead.
-By combining this algorithm with careful optimizations, we achieve a more than two-fold speed-up and higher test accuracy compared to backpropagation when training a 18-layer deep residual network.
-This demonstrates that decorrelation provides exciting prospects for efficient deep learning at scale.}
+By combining this algorithm with careful optimizations, we achieve a more than two-fold speed-up and higher test accuracy compared to backpropagation when training several deep residual networks.
+This demonstrates that decorrelation provides exciting prospects for efficient deep learning at scale.